buildpacks-community/kpack/rfcs/0007-use-git2go.md

 Azure Devops represents a significant use case

-[go-git](https://github.com/go-git/go-git) is the git implementation library in pure go [git2go](https://github.com/libgit2/git2go) is a library for go bindings to the git method library in c, [libgit2](https://libgit2.org/).
+[go-git](https://github.com/go-git/go-git) is the git implementation library in pure go

-[Shallow cloning](https://git-scm.com/docs/git-clone#Documentation/git-clone.txt---depthltdepthgt) basically means we don't pull in the full history which is a performance benefit.
+[git2go](https://github.com/libgit2/git2go) is a library for go bindings to the git method library in c, [libgit2](https://libgit2.org/).

 ## Proposal